-- Sprinkle the seeds
+Sprinkle the seeds

 Spread the seed mixture generously and mix well with the soil.
 Don’t worry if some of the seeds remain exposed.

-- Tap the sown patch
+Tap the sown patch

 Tap carefully the freshly sown patch with the back of the fork.

-- Water the area
+Water the area

 If you are confident that no rain has been predicted any time soon.

-- Protect the seeds with mesh
+Protect the seeds with mesh

 To avoid birds nicking your seeds or a cat disturbing them, place a mesh over the patch.

-Repair minor lawn damage using turf
+Repair small patches using turf

 Next, we’ll share with you how to patch a lawn with turf.
 It’s an easy process in a few simple steps:

-- Make sure to cut out the damaged lawn area into a regular shape, ideally a square.
+Shape the patches Make sure to cut out the damaged lawn area into a regular shape, ideally a square.
 Lift it with a spade or a flat tool.

-- Once fitted over the patch, add some topdressing sandy mixture by brushing it gently over the edges of the patch.
+Topdress Once fitted over the patch, add some topdressing sandy mixture by brushing it gently over the edges of the patch.

-- Water the area carefully in a light manner, best, with a fine rose spray can.
+Moisturise Water the area carefully in a light manner, best, with a fine rose spray can.

 As you can see, fixing small lawn issues is rather straightforward but what should you do if your grassed plot suffers from more serious problems, related to scarce grass growth?

-How to fix a patchy, weedy lawn
+How to restore a patchy, weedy lawn

 Tools you need:

-- First, mow the lawn so that grass blades are no longer than 1½ inches.
+Mow the lawn so that grass blades are no longer than 1½ inches.

-- Dethatch your grassed plot with a scarifier to remove thatch build-up, moss, dead grass and leaves.
+Dethatch your grassed plot with a scarifier to remove thatch build-up, moss, dead grass and leaves.
 For small-sized lawns, you can use a manual scarifier.

-- Rake all the debris, produced after the dethatching process and collect them in your wheelbarrow.
+Rake all the debris, produced after the dethatching process and collect them in your wheelbarrow.

-- Clear up the soil plugs, again, with a rake.
+Clear up the soil plugs, again, with a rake.

 Distributeevenly a layer of compost, mixed with sand, over the lawn that is about ½ an inch thick with a shovel.
 Then, rake it lightly into the core holes.

-- Feed the lawn by applying fertiliser with a spreader.
-Walk-behind broadcast spreaders are suitable for small and medium sized lawns.
+Feed the lawn by applying fertiliser with a spreader.
+Walk-behind broadcast spreaders are suitable for small and medium-sized lawns.